 Google reCaptcha is a free service that protects your website from spam and abuse.
 For more details on how to integrate Google reCaptcha with your WordPress site, see our tutorial on how to add Google reCaptcha verification to your WordPress forms.

-WordPress lets you insert videos hosted on YouTube directly into your website.
+WordPress lets you play videos hosted on YouTube.

-You can even build WordPress sites entirely out of other people’s videos and monetize your site with banner ads and Google AdSense (another Google service) …
+You can even build entire WordPress sites with other people’s videos and monetize your site with ads and Google AdSense (another Google service) …

 (Display YouTube Videos In WordPress.
 Source: CardinalPC.net)